Career Timeline of Pope Leo XIV: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Pope Leo XIV made an impact.

-Pope Leo XIV is the head of the Catholic Church and sovereign of the Vatican City State.
-He distinguishes himself as the first pope born in the United States and North America, holding both American and Peruvian citizenships.
-Furthermore, he is the first from the Order of Saint Augustine and the second pope from the Americas, following Pope Francis.
+Pope Leo XIV is the head of the Catholic Church and sovereign of Vatican City.
+He marks several firsts: the first Pope born in the United States and North America, the first with U.S. or Peruvian citizenship, the first born after World War II, the first from the Order of Saint Augustine, and the second from the Americas.
+These distinctions highlight his unique background and place in papal history.

-September 1, 1977: Joined Order of Saint Augustine
+September 1, 1977: Joined the Order of Saint Augustine

 On September 1, 1977, Robert Francis Prevost joined the Order of Saint Augustine as a novice.

-In 1977, Robert Francis Prevost became a friar of the Order of Saint Augustine.
+In 1977, Robert Francis Prevost became a friar in the Order of Saint Augustine.

 1977: Earned Bachelor of Science Degree

-In 1977, Robert Francis Prevost earned a Bachelor of Science (BS) degree in mathematics from Villanova University.
+In 1977, Robert Francis Prevost earned a Bachelor of Science degree in mathematics from Villanova University.

 September 2, 1978: Took First Vows